lee-elenbaas/p2psn/README.md

 OpenID support will allow attaching multiple OpenID authentications to every user - and that authentication will be used as a way to login for that user (an opneId will only be allowed to be associated with one user on the same node.)
 The openID support wull use the library libopkele

+## Mobile

+After talking to Oded i started thinking about mobile solution.

+With Phone Gap or similar things it is possible to place node and client both on the same mobile device.
+However i am not sure installing a node on a mobile device is a good idea.

+Perhaps a better idea is to split the 2 roles of the node into two separate roles: storage and management.
+The management should be installed on the mobile device, but the storage can be kept separatedly in an encripted form so that only nodes of this profile can read it.

+Another option is to limit the storage of the profile stored on the mobile device to a very limited number of versions, and very limited number of uptodate objects.

 ## Licensing

 The current plan is to release this project under GPLv3.